 Available in Canary version of Chrome

-I noticed a red dot on the top right corner of Chrome window on my phone this morning.
+I noticed a red dot on the top right corner of the Chrome window on my phone this morning.
 (Or was it a read up arrow?).
 I couldn’t make that appear again, but when I open the Settings menu, I have this:

 When I tapped this, the Play Store page for Google Chrome Canary opened and I tapped the “Update” button to download the latest version of the app.